Christian politics in New Zealand: Christianity within mainstream political parties

 A number of early Labour politicians had Christian backgrounds.
 One of the first leaders of the Labour Party, HE Holland (1919–1933), had been a street preacher with the Salvation Army in Australia prior to his migration to New Zealand.
-Savage's successor, Peter Fraser (1940–49), reflected in his personal life on the lasting impact of his Scottish Presbyterian upbringing, and the next leader, Walter Nash, was "an avowed Christian strongly committed to the Anglican Church."
+Savage's successor, Peter Fraser (1940–49), reflected in his personal life on the lasting impact of his Scottish Presbyterian upbringing, and the next leader, Walter Nash, was "an avowed Christian strongly committed to the Anglican Church".
 Subsequent Labour Party leaders also had church backgrounds.
 Arnold Nordmeyer, the leader of the Labour Party in opposition from 1963 to 1965, was an ordained Presbyterian minister.
 David Lange, (Prime Minister 1984–1989) was Methodist, while Norman Kirk (Prime Minister 1972–74) was raised by devout members of The Salvation Army.

 Such church connections are also present in the National Party.
 For example, Keith Holyoake (Prime Minister 1957, 1960–72), was "brought up in a strict Open Brethren environment", and in later years was an irregular attender of the Presbyterian church.
 John Marshall (deputy Prime Minister 1957, 1960–72; Prime Minister 1972) was active in the Presbyterian church, while Robert Muldoon (Prime Minister 1975–84) was raised as a Baptist and continued as a church member until he married and became an Anglican like his wife Thea.

 The National Party, the ostensibly more socially conservative of the two "major" traditional parties, apparently received increasing proportional support from religiously identifiable voters between 2002 and 2005.

 Also, the Rātana movement has some influence in New Zealand politics (see Māori Christianity, below).

-In recent times, however, religion has not usually formed a major component of either Labour or National platforms - and three of the last four prime ministers have described themselves as agnostic.
-Christopher Luxon, the opposition leader since 2021, is described as Evangelical.
-Michael Wood, transport minister in the sixth Labour Government, is a practising Anglican.
+In recent times, however, religion has not usually formed a major component of either Labour or National platforms—and three of the last four prime ministers have described themselves as agnostic.
+Christopher Luxon, the opposition leader since 2021 and Prime Minister from 2023, is described as Evangelical.
+Michael Wood, former transport minister in the sixth Labour Government, is a practising Anglican.

 Evangelical political activism: anti-abortion activism in the 1970s

 Beginning in the 1970s a significant increase in activism by New Zealand evangelical and conservative Catholic-based organisations occurred.
 Much of this opposed reforms undertaken by governments.
-In the 1970s and 1980s, two significant campaigns opposed the liberalisation of abortion-rules and the legalisation of homosexual acts.
+In the 1970s and 1980s, two significant campaigns opposed the liberalisation of abortion rules and the legalisation of homosexual acts.
 Perhaps surprisingly, members of the generally conservative National Party (George Gair and Venn Young, respectively) championed each of these legislative measures.
-Organizations such as the Society for the Protection of the Unborn Child (now Voice for Life) and the Society for the Promotion of Community Standards (SPCS) served as a focus for Christian conservatism.
+Organisations such as the Society for the Protection of the Unborn Child (now Voice for Life) and the Society for the Promotion of Community Standards (SPCS) served as a focus for Christian conservatism.
 Eventually, the conservatives won their initial battles against homosexual law reform, but lost their ongoing battle over abortion during the late seventies and early eighties.
-For more about the history of the New Zealand abortion-debate, see abortion in New Zealand.
+For more about the history of the New Zealand abortion debate, see abortion in New Zealand.